 What Do You Use?

 As for technology, I run a Mac office.
-To me, the equipment is easier to use and it synchs with all your Apple devices.
-For example, I have a MacBook Pro, iPad, and iPhone.
+To me, the equipment is easier to use and it syncs with all your Apple devices.
+For example, I have a computer, tablet, and smartphone.
 This helps me stay updated no matter what device I am on.
-My team also uses Mac.

-Our phones are VOIP phones that we can use apps on our iPhone.
+Our phones are VOIP phones that we can use apps on our smartphones.
 A VOIP phone runs off the internet and is essentially a digital service.
-This allows my team and I to run our office remotely if needed.
+This allows my team and me to run our office remotely if needed.
 Weather and traffic or holidays and vacations may require us to be away from the physical office more than we would like.
 However, we can take the office with us.
 This includes answering the phone.

 If You Read Nothing Else, Read This For New Info!

-iCalendar - this is essential because everyone can be on the same page.
-I use it for time-blocks as well as appointments.
+Digital Calendar - this is essential because everyone can be on the same page.
+I use it for time blocks as well as appointments.
 My team always knows where I am and what I'm doing because we calendar.

 Baby Steps - Start Simple, Then Grow

-We didn't just start out as a paperless lawfirm.
+We didn't just start out as a paperless law firm.
 Although that was always the plan, we grew into it over time.
 We have been testing and adding constantly.
 That will never stop either.
 You need to pick a few areas you see where you can cut down on paper and find a system that works for you.